DougPfeffer-alt/reading-notes/html.md

-## When building a wensire, we should take some things into consideration
+## When building a website, we should take some things into consideration

 1. Who is the site for? - Identifying your target audience.
 1. Why people visit your website? - Why are they on your site?
-1. what your visitors are trying to achieve? - What's their goal?
+1. What your visitors are trying to achieve? - What's their goal?
 1. What information your visitors need? - What info will they need?
 1. How often they visit your website? - Frequency?
 1. Site Maps - A road map for the sire.